opcodesio/log-viewer/README.md

 ### Features

 - 📂 **View all the Laravel logs** in your `storage/logs` directory,
+- 📂 **View other types of logs** - Horizon, Apache, Nginx, Redis, Supervisor, Postgres, and more,
 - 🔍 **Search** the logs,
 - 🎚 **Filter** by log level (error, info, debug, etc.),
 - 🔗 **Sharable links** to individual log entries,